 In music, a tuplet, is the name we give to rhythms that subdivide a beat into different divisions than normally allowed by the time signature.

-For example, in a simple metre time signature like 4/4, we can easily divide notes in half; minims can be split into crotchets, crotchets split into quavers, quavers into semiquavers etc.
+For example, in a simple meter time signature like 4/4, we can easily divide notes in half; half notes can be split into quarter notes, quarter notes split into eighth notes, eighth notes into sixteenth notes, etc.

 There are a number of different types of tuplets for different purposes.